FailedCommit/cook-books/src/main/resources/LEARNINGS.md

     2. For individual beans - Annotate specific bean with `@Lazy`.
 Default value is true, to force eager instantiation use `@Lazy(false)`
     3. Annotate a configuration class (annotated with @Configuration) with @Lazy to have global effect.

+6. How `@Autowire` resolves dependencies?

+    1. Match exactly by type, if only one found, finish.
+    2. If multiple beans of same type are found, check if anyone contains `@Primary` annotation, if yes, inject primary bean and finish.
+    3. If no exact match exists, check if `@Qualifier` exists for field and use that to resolve.
+    4. If still no exact match found, narrow the search by using bean name.
+    5. If still no exact match found, throw exception:
+            `NoSuchBeanDefntionException` - if no bean found.
+            `NoUniqueBeanDefinitionException` - if more than one bean found.

+    If there is only one constructor, then in case of constructor injection you don't need to annotate the constructor with @Autowired, but in case of multiple constructors you must annotate at least one constructor else Spring will throw `NoSuchMethodException`.

+7.